Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ```

 ### Step 14: Create a task definition file(this defines how we provision an application)
-- A task definition is like a blueprint for your application.
+- A ***task definition*** is like a blueprint for your application.
 Each time you launch a task in Amazon ECS, you specify a task definition.
 The service then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.
-- Create a Task definition json file in , [aws/task-definitions/backend-flask.json]()
+- Create a Task definition json file in , [aws/task-definitions/backend-flask.json](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/aws/task-definitions/backend-flask.json)
-***{Make sure to change the values in the file as per your account, check from Docker compose file, and the image we created in the ECR repo for the backend}***
+***{Make sure to change the values in the file as per your account, check from the Docker compose file, and the image we created in the ECR repo for the backend}***

 - Register the Task definition for the backend-flask
 ```